publiclab/infragram/README.md

 The way NDVI works also means that it's useful to visually see what pixels are greater or less than 0, so some color maps are not smooth - they have a sharp color transition at 0, so you can visually see parts of the photo that are >0.

+Colorizing code for both processors can be found in https://github.com/publiclab/infragram/tree/main/src/color

 ## Outputs